New York City Credit Check Law for Employees

-New York City joined California, Hawaii, Illinois, Washington, and other states in prohibiting credit reports in employment in 2015.
-The Stop Credit Discrimination in Employment Act amended the New York City Human Rights Law to prohibit employer credit checks in certain situations.
-Employers cannot request or use a job applicant or employee’s consumer credit history and use that information to make employment decisions, such as:
+In 2015, New York City joined California, Hawaii, Illinois, Washington, and other states in prohibiting credit reports in employment.
+The SCDEA amended the New York City Human Rights Law (NYCHRL) to prohibit employer credit checks in certain situations.
+Employers cannot request or use a job applicant or employee’s consumer credit history to make employment decisions, such as:

 • Hiring